 A Mortgage Broker can help you with your mortgage application, from finding the right lender right up to the application being accepted.
-Mortgage Brokers have access to the whole of the mortgage market and can access lenders that are not on the high street.
+We work from a comprehensive panel which is representative of the whole of the market

 They can look into your finances and tailor the advice they give based upon your situation.
 There are lenders out there who will offer exclusive deals to self-employed people and who will offer broker exclusive deals if you approach them through a broker.